jacobmac10/Titanic-machin-learning/README.md

 # Titanic-machine-learning
-my first proyect usign machine learning to predict the survival list of the titanic using 5 models:
+My first proyect usign machine learning to predict the survival list of the titanic using 5 models:
 - DecisionTreeClassifier,
 -  SVR,
 -  sk_kneigbhors,